IMLA-HSO/bfs-camera-driver/CSV Files/Readme.md

 Steps for running the FlowNet 2.0 :

 1. To run the FlowNet we have to store the Images in text files (.txt) to get the output (.flo) files.
 For this **run the text_file_conversion.ipynb** notebook
-2. To run the FLowNet model we need data in the output file as '.flo' extension.
+2. To run the FLowNet model we need data in the output file with '.flo' extension.
 To execute this :

    $python Change-Output-File.py